G-Research/spark-extension/DIFF.md

   * diff action labels (defaults: `"N"`, `"I"`, `"D"`, `"C"`), allows custom diff notation, e.g. Unix diff left-right notation (<, >) or git before-after format (+, -, -+)
 * optionally provides a *change column* that lists all non-id column names that have changed (only for `"D"` action rows)
+* guarantees that no duplicate columns exist in the result, throws a readable exception otherwise

 ## Configuring Diff